ylonnnn/campus-services-api/README.md

 npm run test
 ```

 This command will execute the tests for specific features of the API.
+The command will trigger `jest`, and it is suggested to update the script `test` and remove the `--runInBand` flag to utilize multiple threads for testing.